andersruneson/script_modify_password_googleapps_and_office365/README.md

 =========
 1.Install python-pip

-2. Create a project in Google Developer Console and ad Admin SDK permission
+2.Create a project in Google Developer Console and ad Admin SDK permission

 3.Create a JSON config for you project in Google Developer Console